MarkPflug/Sylvan/docs/Csv/Examples.md

 ### Access columns by name

-When the order of the columns in the CSV are not necessarily fixed, and the column order might change, the ordinal should be looked up outside the read loop.
+When the order of the columns in the CSV are not necessarily fixed, and the column order might change, the ordinal can be determined from the header names.

 ```C#
 using var csv = CsvDataReader.Create("demo.csv");